evolution-gaming/patch/README.md

-The problem is that, however, as you are building the larger application, you realize quickly that these frameworks have a single important flaw: neither [EventSourcedBehavior](https://doc.akka.io/api/akka/2.8/akka/persistence/typed/scaladsl/EventSourcedBehavior.html), nor [PersistentActor](https://doc.akka.io/api/akka/2.8/akka/persistence/PersistentActor.html) compose, which is a real shame, given that Event Sourcing could be really useful for the large and complicated business domains, where hight performance and availability is also essential.
+The problem is that, however, as you are building the larger application, you realize quickly that these frameworks have a single important flaw: neither [EventSourcedBehavior](https://doc.akka.io/api/akka/2.8/akka/persistence/typed/scaladsl/EventSourcedBehavior.html), nor [PersistentActor](https://doc.akka.io/api/akka/2.8/akka/persistence/PersistentActor.html) compose, which is a real shame, given that Event Sourcing could be really useful for the large and complicated business domains, where high performance and availability is also essential.

 This small (~500 LOC) library is meant to make an improvement in this area.
 The developer will, finally, be able to split